nrmkirkwood/nrmkirkwood.github.io/_pages/about.md

 Our choices today shape the future for generations to come.
 I'm committed to a career enabling sustainable technologies that benefit us today and tomorrow.

-With over a decade in advanced energy materials research and industry collaborations, I've transformed scientific breakthroughs into impactful technologies and steered pivotal industry-academia collaborations.
+With over a decade's experience in advanced energy materials research, research management, and industry collaborations, I've helped transform scientific breakthroughs into impactful technologies and steered pivotal industry-academia projects.

 Most recently, I'm working on techno-economic analysis and implementation of emerging renewable energy solutions within a large research centre.